Mr Yatsenyuk addressed parliament before his government was voted unsatisfactory

 Earlier, President Petro Poroshenko said the PM had lost the support of the coalition and the country's trust.

 Mr Yatsenyuk's public support has eroded amid Ukraine's economic problems.
+Ukraine teeters a few steps from chaos Ukraine country profile

 The no-confidence motion required 226 votes to pass, but only 194 out of the 339 MPs supported it.